Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Modelling the Malin 1 system

-Moreover, we consider two dark mater profile models to explore the effects of the mass model on the orbital calculations.
-These correspond to the NFW model (Eq.~\ref{eq:NFW}) and pseudoisothermal model (Eq.~\ref{eq:IsoThermal}), defined as:

-In the context of dark mater halos, the NFW model defines the concentration parameter as $c = r_{200}/r_s$.
-Here, $r_{200}$ is the virial radius where the density becomes 200 times the critical density of the Universe, while $r_s$ signifies the scale radius of the halo.
-On the other hand, in the pseudoisothermal profile \citep{DeBlok2002}, the parameter $r_c$ defines the core radius, and $\rho_0$ indicates the central density of the dark matter halo.
+The NFW model defines the concentration parameter $c = r_{200}/r_s$, the virial radius $r_{200}$, where the mean density becomes 200 times the critical density of the Universe, and the scale radius $r_s$.
+On the other hand, in the ISO profile \citep{DeBlok2002}, the parameter $r_c$ defines the radius of the core and $\rho_0$ indicates the central density of the DM halo.

-The pseudoisothermal profile generally leads to an increased virial mass and radius, due to its flat inner region and slower decline in density, allowing more mass to gather in the halo, which could better suit Malin~1.

-In addition, Malin~1 has a HI disk component \citep{Bothun1987, Pickering1997}.
-To include this in the gravitational model, we used a Miyamoto-Nagai potential with a mass of $M_{HI} = 6.7 \times 10^{10} M_{\odot}$ \citep{Lelli2010}, scale length $a_{HI}=a_{2}$, which corresponds to the LSB part of the galaxy, and height $z=0.3\kpc$.
-This last value is also applied to Kuzmin components.
-Furthermore, factors 1.1 for molecular $H_2$ and 1.4 for helium gas were included \citep{Lelli2010}.
-Together, these components represent the mass of the baryonic gas.
+In addition, Malin~1 has a very extended \HI{} disc component \citep{Bothun1987, Pickering1997}.
+To include this in the gravitational model, we again used a Miyamoto-Nagai model with a mass of $M_{\HI{}} = (4-7) \times 10^{10} M_{\odot}$ \citep{Lelli2010}, a scale length of $a_{\HI{}}=a_{2}$, where we assumed that it has a distribution similar to that of the LSB component and a height of $z_{\rm gas}=0.3\kpc$.
+Furthermore, factors 1.1 for molecular $H_2$ and 1.4 for helium gas are included \citep{Lelli2010}.
+Together, these components represent the baryonic mass.

-To maintain conciseness, the abbreviations defined in Table \ref{Table:Abbreviations} will be used to describe the scenarios presented in Table \ref{table:Scenarios}, with additional details provided in Subsec. \ref{sec:scenarios}.
-To explore the dynamic properties of Malin 1 satellites, we initially examined their surface brightness profile and rotation curve using \textsc{mcmc-emcee} \citep{Foreman2012, Hogg2010}.
-These models yield disk parameters that define the galaxy's mass distribution and gravitational semi-analytical potentials.
-Following these findings, we performed an orbital analysis with \textsc{delorean} \citep{Blana2020}, a computational tool designed to reconstruct orbital trajectories based on potential models.
-This analysis enables the estimation of unknown parameters, including spatial coordinate $z$, tangential velocity $V_{\text{tg}}$, and position angle $\theta$.
-Furthermore, we determine the pericenter $R_{\text{peri}}$, apocenter $R_{\text{apo}}$, and orbital ellipticity $\epsilon$, facilitating in the characterisation of the movement of satellites and the connection with streams within the galaxy system.

-The disk parameters are reported in Table \ref{table:bestFittingEmceeParamsA}, where $a_0$, means the Plummer radius, $a_1$, and $a_2$, are the length scales for the Kuzmin components. $L_0$, $L_1$, and $L_2$, are the corresponding luminosity values for the bulge, central, and LSB parts of the disk.